Fanliufeng/30923093_liufengFan_thesis/README.md

 # 30923093_liufengFan_thesis
-Android code for CA-HAR\n
+Android code for CA-HAR.
-This is an Android implementation for proposed CA-HAR approach
+This is an Android implementation for proposed CA-HAR approach.

+This is monash thesis research project